-- 40. A Quick Cheque Request Form is filled out for transactions without an invoice.
-Each Quick Cheque Request Form must be accompanied by documentation that shows the amount to be paid. (i.e. out of pocket expenses, reimbursement payment of annual grants, refund payments for programs, utilities and tax levies, and time sensitive payments.) - 41.
-The Quick Cheque Request Form is available to all employees, and must be signed by the originator and the person with the authority to approve that amount.
+- 39. A Quick Cheque Request Form is filled out for transactions without an invoice.
+Each Quick Cheque Request Form must be accompanied by documentation that shows the amount to be paid. (i.e. out of pocket expenses, reimbursement payment of annual grants, refund payments for programs, utilities and tax levies, and time sensitive payments.) - 40.
+The Quick Cheque Request Form is available to all employees, and must be signed by the originator and the person with the authority to approve that amount as per Section 4 Purchase Authority.

-Schedule "A" Quotation Form Schedule "B" Expenditure Officer Designation
+Schedule "A" Quotation Form

+Schedule "B" Expenditure Officer Designation